-This definition is derived from \cite{dMvS}.
-Instead of \eqref{non-triviality} the stronger condition for nontriviality of wandering domain such that $D$ is not contained in the basin of a weak attractor may be adopted, see \cite{CV01}.
-If so, note that a wandering domain of the classical Denjoy counterexample is no longer non-trivial since the basin of a weak attractor is equal to $S^{1}$.
-However, the wandering domain detected in this paper is nontrivial in the strong sense as well.
+This definition follows the terminology of \cite{dMvS}.
+Instead of \eqref{non-triviality}, one may adopt the stronger non-triviality condition used in \cite{CV01}, requiring that $D$ is not contained in the basin of a weak attractor.
+With this stronger convention, a wandering domain of the classical Denjoy counterexample is no longer non-trivial, since the basin of the weak attractor is the whole circle $S^{1}$.
+The wandering domains constructed in this paper are non-trivial in this stronger sense as well.

-In one-dimensional dynamical systems, the absence of wandering domains has been linked to various conditions found by \cite{vS10}.
-On the other hand, some phenomena caused by non-hyperbolicity become generic in higher dimensions in contrast to the one-dimensional cases.
-Hence, wandering domains also appeared there and played a key role in \cite{CV01, KS17, B22, BB23}.
-Indeed, the existence of a nontrivial wandering domain will be crucial to show Theorem \ref{mainthm}, see Remark \ref{mainrmk}.
+In one-dimensional dynamics, the absence of wandering domains is related to several regularity and non-flatness conditions; see \cite{vS10}.
+In higher dimensions, by contrast, phenomena caused by non-hyperbolicity may occur robustly or generically, and wandering domains have played an important role in this context; see \cite{CV01, KS17, B22, BB23}.
+In the present paper, the construction of non-trivial wandering domains is also a key ingredient in proving Theorem \ref{mainthm}; see Remark \ref{mainrmk}.

 Let $\Lambda^{\prime}$ be any non-empty subset of a blender-horseshoe for $f$.
-For any diffeomorphism $g$ arbitrarily $C^{r}$-close to $f$, there is the continuation $\Lambda^{\prime}_{g}$ of $\Lambda^{\prime}$, see \cite{BD12}.
+For any diffeomorphism $g$ sufficiently $C^{r}$-close to $f$, we denote by $\Lambda^{\prime}_{g}$ the continuation of $\Lambda^{\prime}$; see \cite{BD12}.
 The following is the main theorem of this paper.
-We are devoted to proving the theorem throughout Sections \ref{S_WBH} to \ref{S_Proof_thms},
+Its proof occupies Sections \ref{S_WBH}--\ref{S_Proof_thms}.